mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 </svg>
 ```

-The `Tween` class has the same methods as `Tween`, but uses spring physics and doesn't have a duration.
+The `Spring` class has the same methods as `Tween`, but uses spring physics and doesn't have a duration.
 Instead, it has `stiffness`, `damping`, and `precision` options:

 ```svelte:App.svelte {2,4,7,11,21}
 <script lang="ts">